 Next, we state the main result for \textbf{Problem (SO-N)$^T$} in \eqref{eq:SO-N_finite}.
 The following proposition provides an explicit characterization of the optimal control and the associated optimal state dynamics for each agent in terms of the solution to \eqref{eq:Riccati_N_agent_rescaling}.
-Moreover, the value function $V_T^{\text{soc}}(\cd)$ is given by a semi-explicit form.
-To proceed, for all $t \in [0, T]$, we denote
+Moreover, the value function $V_T^{\text{soc}}(\cd)$ is given in semi-explicit form.
+For all $t \in [0, T]$, we denote

 \begin{proposition} Suppose \textnormal{\textbf{(H1)}} holds, and let $P_T^N(\cd)$, $\Pi_T^N(\cd)$, $p_T^N(\cd)$, and $\kappa_T^N(\cd)$ be defined in \eqref{eq:rescaling}.
 Then,

 {\rm(i)} For a given collection of initial states $\bm{\xi} = (\xi^1, \dots, \xi^N)$, \textnormal{\textbf{Problem (SO-N)}$^T$} admits a unique open-loop optimal control $\Bu_T(\cd) = (u_T^{1,N}(\cd), \dots, u_T^{N, N}(\cd))$ with the following closed-loop representation: